There's no other way to say it: we're bracing for the worst.

 We've got a plan to building a more just, welcoming, and inclusive Tennessee, but we need your investment to make it happen.
 With your financial support we can:

-- Provide critical services to families at risk of separation adn protect communities from mass deportations.
-We need to organize immigrants and allies across the state to stop deportations.
-We'll also scale up community education so that all immigrants know their rights when encountering law enforcement and develop resources to help communitiies prepare for and mitigate the disastrous impacts of family separation.
+1. Provide critical services to families at risk of separation and protect communities from mass deportations.
+We need to organize immigrants and allies across the state the to stop deportations.
+We'll also scale up community education so that all immigrants know their rights when encountering law enforcement and develop resources to help communities prepare for and mitigate the disastrous impact of family separation.

-- Stop harmful policies at the local, state, and federal levels.
-Whether the legislative threats come from Congress, the Tennessee General Assembly, or local governments, we are ready to play defense.
-We'll fight to stop Trump's promises of Muslim registries, cuts to critical programs and services, and the scaling up of policing and immigrant enforcement and counter local politicians emboldened by his rhetoric.
+4. Stop harmful policies at local, state, and federal levels.
+Weather the legislative threats come from congress, the Tennessee General Assembly, or local governments, we are ready to play defense.
+We'll fight to stop Trump's promises of Muslim registries, cuts to critical programs and services, and scaling up policing and immigrant enforcement and counter local politicians emboldened by his rhetoric.

-- Defend refugee resettlement.
-In the midst of a globlal refugee crisis, the lifesaving refugee resettlement program is at risk.
-President-elect Trump has discussed shrinking or ending the program.
-We'll work with refugees and resettlement agencies to tell their stories, build public support for refugees, and counter efforts to turn our backs on those fleeing violence and persecution.
+5. Defend refugee resettlement.
+In the midst of a global refugee crisis, the lifesaving refugee resettlement program is at risk.
+President-elect Trump has discussed shirking or ending the program .
+We'll work with refugees agencies to tell their stories, build public support for refugees, and counter efforts to turn our backs on those fleeing violence and persecution.

-- Engage U.S. born Tennesseans in building communities where all are welcomed.
-After a historically divisive election, our Welcoming Tennessee Initiative is more important than ever.
+7. Engage U.S. born Tennesseans in building communities where all are welcomed.
+After a historically diverse election, our Welcoming Tennessee Initiative is more important than ever.
 We'll grow our efforts to help U.S. born Tennesseans process and understand demographic shifts, and shape a more positive public narrative about immigration.

 We're so grateful for your support of our work and hope you'll consider making a contribution in this critical moment.